roman-neuhauser/Ansel-wiki/Contributing-to-Ansel.md

-R&Darktable is not a community project in the sense that [design by committee](https://en.wikipedia.org/wiki/Design_by_committee) will not be accepted.
+Ansel is not a community project in the sense that [design by committee](https://en.wikipedia.org/wiki/Design_by_committee) will not be accepted.
 I'm the designer, I lead the design process and decisions.

 -----